hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

-# 24_3_5
+# 24_3_6
 ### IMC22 | SADPonzi: Detecting and Characterizing Ponzi Schemes in Ethereum Smart Contracts
-* Motivation: The author concentrates on analyzing and identifying ponzi scams of smart contracts on Ethereum.
+* Motivation: The authors concentrate on analyzing and identifying Ponzi scams of smart contracts on Ethereum.
-* Background: The ponzi scams represents
+* Background: The Ponzi scam represents financial scams that raise money through a growing downline.
+* Ideas: The authors first define four types of implementation patterns, involving, handover scheme, chain scheme, tree scheme, and withdraw scheme.
+Then they use the program analysis technology to identify ponzi contracts based on the pattern.
+* Design: The authors first abstract the dataflow and type information from their pre-defined pattern.
+Then they adopt symbolic execution analysis technology to match the pattern with the target contract.
+* Implementation: The authors achieve their design by developing a system named SADPonzi.
+SADPonzi integrates Manticore to analyze the contract based on the four types of patterns.
+* Evaluation: The authors further apply SADPonzi to all 3.4 million smart contracts, and identify 835 Ponzi scheme contracts, with over 17 million US Dollars invested by victims.

 # 24_3_2
 ### SEC19 | Tracing Transactions Across Cryptocurrency Ledgers